Quantum-Accelerators/quacc/docs/user/basics/wflow_overview.md

     - Extremely popular
     - Has significant support for running on HPC resources
     - It does not involve a centralized server or network connectivity
-    - Supports adaptive scaling of compute resources and the powerful pilot job model
+    - Supports adaptive scaling of compute resources
     - The dashboard to monitor resource usage is very intuitive

     Cons: